LUI5DA/cron_backup/README.md

 | **Azure CLI (az)** | Used to interact with Azure (login, resource management) and required by the Terraform provider. | [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) :contentReference[oaicite:1]{index=1} |
 | **Python 3** | Used to run the backup script (`backup.py`) and manage dependencies via `pip`. | [Install Python](https://realpython.com/installing-python/) :contentReference[oaicite:2]{index=2} |

+### 🐧 Important Note
+This project is designed to run in a **Linux environment**, as it relies on **cron** for task scheduling and uses Unix-style paths and commands.
+While it may be adaptable to other operating systems (like macOS or Windows with WSL), Linux is the **recommended and tested platform** for reliable automation.

 ### Additional Setup
 - Ensure you have an Azure subscription with permissions to create Resource Groups and Storage Accounts.
 - Once Terraform has created the storage account, make sure to copy the **connection string output** into the `.env` file as **BLOB_STORAGE_STRING**.